Tragedy at Kufra: Inquiry

 An inquiry into the incident took place at Kufra from 1 to 4 June 1942.
 The board of inquiry attributed the incident to the crews' lack of experience in desert flying; their failure to keep accurate navigator's logs; and the failure of wireless operators to perform their duties during the flight.
-The board placed the responsibility for the forced landing on the crew of the leading aircraft, Z7513 flown by Major de Wet.
+The board placed the responsibility for the forced landing on the crew of the leading aircraft, Z7610 flown by Major de Wet.
 The board attributed the failure of the ground and air searches to a lack of accurate information regarding the possible position of the aircraft; the difficult terrain; the sandstorm; problems with unserviceable aircraft that could not carry out search functions assigned to them and poor signal organisation.
 It also found that the downed Blenheim crews did little to assist the searchers in finding them because the crews engaged in bad direction-finding procedures even after landing and failed to employ visual signals and smudge fires.

-The inquiry also identified reasons for the early death of the stranded aviators, finding that they failed to appreciate their plight or to ration water immediately and that they made foolish use of compass alcohol, A/Mech van Breda having drunk it despite its poisonous qualities, and fire extinguishers, which they had sprayed on themselves for temporary relief from the heat resulting in the infliction of painful skin injuries. and their ignorance of survival techniques.
+The inquiry also identified reasons for the early death of the stranded aviators, finding that they failed to appreciate their plight or to ration water immediately and that they made foolish use of compass alcohol, A/Mech van Breda having drunk it despite its poisonous qualities, and fire extinguishers, which they had sprayed on themselves for temporary relief from the heat resulting in the infliction of painful skin injuries and their ignorance of survival techniques.

 To avoid any recurrence of the Kufra incident, the board made comprehensive recommendations with regard to equipment to be carried on aircraft likely to fly over the desert and emergency procedures in the event of forced landings in the desert.
 It also recommended that only experienced crews operate from Kufra.
-By a strange stroke of irony, Maj. de Wet had been dubbed "Jannie sonder koers" (Off-Course Jannie) in Abyssinia following an incident when he led his flight of Fairey Battles in the wrong direction due to instrument damage and disorientation.
+By a strange stroke of irony, Major de Wet had been dubbed "Jannie sonder koers" (Off-Course Jannie) in Abyssinia following an incident when he led his flight of Fairey Battles in the wrong direction due to instrument damage and disorientation.

 Bodies

 The search parties buried the three men found with Z7513 next to the plane, and the eight men found dead around Z7610 and T2252 at their discovery site.

 In February 1959, a geological survey party rediscovered Z7513, and the bodies of its three crewmen were exhumed and reburied in Knightsbridge War Cemetery at Acroma, Libya.
-The bodies of the eight men found with Z7610 and T2252 remained where they had been buried and in 1963 they were exhumed and reinterred in Knightsbridge War Cemetery.
+The bodies of the eight men found with Z7610 and T2252 remained where they had been buried until 1963 when they were exhumed and reinterred in Knightsbridge.